PenghuiDu/penghui-website/content/project/example/index.md

   filename: featured.jpg
 url_code: ""
 ---
-**Research question:** To what extent do neural networks resemble the human brain's fMRI representation when visual stimuli are input?
-This project aims to compare a large number of neural networks with fMRI signals with Partial Least Squares (PLS) and establish a benchmark based on fMRI that measures the similarity of machine learning models to brain representations.
+**Research question:** To what extent do neural networks resemble the human brain's representation when visual stimuli are input?
+This project aims to compare the representation of neural networks with human fMRI signals by Partial Least Squares (PLS) and establish a benchmark.
+We hope to discover something interesting by analysing the similarity of a large number of neural networks to the brain.

 ![](1.png "Planned workflow of the project ")